sergei-mironov/litrepl/README.md

 ```

 Pure verbatim section next to an executable section is a result section.
 The
-execution result will be pasted here.
-The original contents would be replaced.
+output of the code from the executable section will be pasted here.
+The original
+contents would be replaced.

 ```
 PlAcEhOlDeR
 ```

-The markdown comment with `litrepl` word is a special kind of result sections
+Markdown comments with `litrepl` word marks a special kind of result section for
-for verbatim results.
-This way you could generate parts of the markdown
+verbatim results.
+This way we can generate parts of the markdown document.
-document.

 <!--litrepl-->
 PlAcEhOlDeR